 The Stromlo well will be 372 km south of the coast and 476 km west of Port Lincoln.
 The map below shows the proposed location of the Stromlo well and all the existing wells in the region.

 We have travelled across South Australia and beyond, meeting with interested groups since we became the owner and operator of the exploration permit in June 2017.

-So far, we have had more than 100 meetings with more than 60 organisations and we will continue to engage with stakeholder groups throughout the project.
+So far, we have had more than 130 meetings with organisations and individuals, and we will continue to engage with stakeholder groups throughout the project.

 These meetings have given us an opportunity to listen to people on the ground and to learn about local issues and concerns.
 We also heard many people who are excited about the opportunities and jobs a discovery could bring to the region.

 One of the key concerns raised in our meetings with locals who have been involved in previous oil and gas project consultation, was that they wanted the opportunity to review environment plans before they are submitted to NOPSEMA.

 Towards resolving this issue, the Minister for Resources and Northern Australia outlined a new policy announcement in November 2017, whereby there would be greater transparency in the offshore oil and gas regulatory process.

 Although the new legislation was not in place at the time of publishing our environment plan on February 19th, 2019, we have responded by publishing our draft environment plan for a period of 30 days for public comment before official submission to NOPSEMA, so as to comply with the intentions of the forthcoming legislation.
 We are the first energy company to adopt this approach.